Kansas City, Missouri

 It’s in Missouri.
 Yes, part of it is in Kansas (KCK) but the part everyone is talking about when they say Kansas City is KCMO.
 Nevertheless, you can live in the KC suburbs and most likely be in Kansas.

-There’s also a coffee scene and a craft brew scene (home of Boulevard Brewery -- KC is filled with boulevards that run through it), a deep history of jazz and barbeque (KC is very indignant about their BBQ) and boy, do they love public fountains (and their sports teams.)
+There’s also a coffee scene and a craft brew scene (home of Boulevard Brewery -- KC is filled with boulevards that run through it), a deep history of jazz and BBQ (KC is very indignant about their BBQ) and boy, do they love public fountains (and their sports teams).

 You can live in an affordable house in the suburbs and get in and out of downtown in a breeze.
 And, you can get a lot of house for a little money.
 You can buy a modest house in a decent, very safe neighborhood for mid $100Ks and feast on the outstanding farmer’s markets but, the sophisticated action is downtown.
 The suburbs are no place to be if you want to go out.
 Only if you want to go home.

 Kansas City is a really interesting place.
-It’s a city with world-class food, a great arts scene and a vibrant downtown that pretty much goes dark at 5:00.
+It’s a city with world-class food, a great arts scene, and a vibrant downtown that pretty much goes dark at 5:00.
 While those great cultural amenities are much appreciated, the nightlife tends more toward hitting your local neighborhood spot at night and just kind of chilling.
 City-dwellers here are profoundly progressive and the suburbs more conservative so on balance you end up with a moderate political scene.
-Interestingly the area tends to vote for progressive policies but then also vote in candidates who stand against those same policies.
+Interestingly the area tends to vote for progressive policies but then also vote for candidates who stand against those same policies.
 Go figure.
+Good article on the culture here.

 If you want to see all that's happening in KC check out the calendar of events: https://www.visitkc.com/visitors/events

-The big industries in Kansas City include: manufacturing, professional services, healthcare, transportation and a growing tech scene.
+The big industries in Kansas City include manufacturing, professional services, healthcare, transportation, and a growing tech scene.
 Garmin, the navigation device company, continues expansion and hiring here.
-Burns & McDonnell, the engineering, architecture, construction, environmental and consulting services company is in persistent growth mode, and always seems to be hiring and expanding.
-Kansas City has an employment rate of 3.6% and so if you’re looking for a healthy economy in the midwest Kansas City is a good choice.
+Burns & McDonnell, the engineering, architecture, construction, environmental, and consulting services company is in persistent growth mode, and always seems to be hiring and expanding.
+Kansas City has an unemployment rate of 3.6% so if you’re looking for a healthy economy in the Midwest Kansas City is a good choice.

 Why You Should Move Here Now?